 It is this quality of life that drew Paul and Mary Farrell to the region.
 Originally from Canada, the couple vacationed frequently in Thailand over the years, and retired in 2010 to live full-time in Phuket.
 “After living in the cold of Canada for most of my life, it is nice to be living in a warm climate—I enjoy walking on the beach and sunset dinners,” says Paul.
 The couple dines out often, which Paul says is “very reasonably priced and delicious.”

 Today, little trace is left of the impact of the 2004 tsunami, which devastated Phuket and other locations on Thailand’s western coast.
 Resorts are now back to full capacity, many of which took the opportunity to renovate and upgrade their facilities following the destruction.
 Since the tragedy, a tsunami warning system has been established in the area to increase safety.

 Phuket’s expats live in a variety of towns and villages.
 The Patong area does earn its reputation as a seedy locale for tourists and “sex-pats,” but that’s just one part of the island.
 In fact, you’ll find in Phuket a very nice range of “family-friendly” locales like Chalong and the Nai Harn/Rawai area.

 But whatever your budget, there’s something for everyone—and couples report living well on around $2,200 a month, all in.
-A brand new, fully furnished, two-story, two-bedroom townhouse, a 10-minute drive from the beach can be found for as little as $575 a month.
-Or choose a fully furnished, two-bedroom bungalow with two en-suite bathrooms, a garden, and a terrace for $780.
+A brand new, fully furnished, two-bedroom condo, a 5-minute walk from the marina can be found for as little as $ 915 a month.
+Or choose a fully furnished, two-bedroom bungalow with two en-suite bathrooms, a garden, and a terrace for $890.